binarybrain11/cryptographyInteractive/README.txt

 The way the parameters are passed are language specific, see the README in the corresponding folders.

-The attacking function shall accept a size parameter and a security definition object and return a value indicating the attack's guess.
+The attacking function shall accept a security definition object and return a value indicating the attack's guess.
 Again, see the README for your particular language for specific syntax.
 This object has members or methods that are defined for that security defnition, for example one time